achroscielewska/react-router/README.md

 - nested routes (OnePost in Posts)
 - 404 Case

-## conditional-redirects

-- guards added to state -> in app reducer

 ## lazy-loading

 - routes lazy loading added to route in app container